BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand building and construction related expert designations, the Grand Ridge, Florida Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house assets which comprise testifying architects, design engineers, construction cost and standard of care experts, the firm brings a wealth of experience and local capabilities to Grand Ridge and the surrounding areas.
+Leveraging from approximately five thousand construction related expert witness designations, the Grand Ridge, Florida Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related trial support and expert consulting services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
+Employing in house assets which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the construction experts group brings specialized experience and local capabilities to Grand Ridge and the surrounding areas.

 Construction Expert Witness News & Info